PEDIATRIC CRITICAL CARE MEDICINE FELLOWSHIP PROGRAM

-- All PICU fellows, according to their ability as assessed by the attending physician, may participate in transition to practice activities when they are preparing to care for patients over irregular or extended periods.
-It is still desirable that these fellows have 8 hours free of duty between scheduled duty periods, but there may be circumstances where fellows must stay on duty to care for their patients or return to the hospital after shorter intervals.
+- Final year PICU fellows (as defined by the program’s RRC) – can participate in transition to practice activities when they are preparing to care for patients over irregular or extended periods.
+It is still desirable that these fellows have 8 hours free of duty between scheduled duty periods, but there may be circumstances where residents must stay on duty to care for their patients or return to the hospital after shorter intervals.

 - The Program Director monitors time off between scheduled duty periods.

 Fellows returning to the hospital from home call must count their time spent in the hospital towards the 80-hour maximum weekly hour limit.
 The frequency of home call is not subject to the every-third-night limitation but must satisfy the requirement for 1 day in 7 free of duty, when averaged over 4 weeks.

 - Home call activities must not be so frequent as to preclude rest and reasonable personal time for each fellow.

 - Fellows are permitted to return to the hospital while on home call to care for new or established patients.
 Each episode of this type of care, while it must be included in the 80-hour weekly maximum, will not initiate a new “off-duty period.”

 - PICU Fellows take call from home 1-2 weekends/month during their rotations in the PICU depending on their year of training.
 During the weekend(s) of home call, if the fellow returns to the hospital after 9pm they are relieved of their duties the next day at 12 noon, and do not return until the following morning.